fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 A simple library for using the PubMed Central ID Convert API in the mdodern Python/Jupyter ecosystems.
 Key features:
-- **Control if you get results in a Python dictonary, Pandas dataframe, or JSON text**.
+- **Control if you get results in a Python dictionary, Pandas dataframe, or JSON text**.
 - **It is JupyterLite compatible**.